-How to Get a Job as a Recreation & Fitness Worker
+How to Get a Job as a Recreation and Fitness Worker

-Instructors usually audition to work in a fitness facility by leading a segment of a class.
-Krautblatt says hiring managers are looking for two things during that try-out.
-"Of course, they're looking for technique—the mechanics of staying on the beat and knowing the top of the phrase," he says.
-"But they're also looking for personality.
-You can't act like a stone—you're supposed to be having a good time.
-You've got to be a little bit of a performer."
+Fitness instructors usually audition to work in a fitness facility by leading a segment of a class.
+Krautblatt says hiring managers look for two things during that tryout.
+“Of course, they’re looking for technique – the mechanics of staying on the beat and knowing the top of the phrase,” he says.
+“But they’re also looking for personality.
+You can’t act like a stone – you’re supposed to be having a good time.
+You’ve got to be a little bit of a performer.”

-Interview Questions Submitted by Real Recreation & Fitness Workers
+Interview Questions Submitted by Real Recreation and Fitness Workers

 "If we did not hire you what would we be missing out on?" - Life Time Fitness Personal Trainer Candidate (Location Unknown)